Christianchesire/my-website/README.md

-# My Website
+# Website

-This is a really awesome website

 Updates made on master on GitHub before rebase

-Repository Purpose

-This file is just a readme file

 ## Purpose

-The purpose of this file is to provide examples on how to use Git and GitHub together
+This file outlines examples on how to use Git and GitHub